huggingface/datasets/docs/source/how_to.md

 # Overview

-The how-to guides demonstrate how to complete a specific task with your dataset.
-The guides offer a more comprehensive overview of all the tools 🤗 Datasets offers and how to use them.
-This will help you tackle some of the messier real-world datasets out there.
+The how-to guides offer a more comprehensive overview of all the tools 🤗 Datasets offers and how to use them.
+This will help you tackle some of the messier real-world datasets, where you may need to manipulate the dataset structure or content to get it ready for training.

 The guides assume you are familiar and comfortable with the 🤗 Datasets basics.
-We recommend new users check out our [tutorial](./tutorial) first.
+We recommend newer users check out our [tutorials](tutorial) first.

 <Tip>